 The North East region has been delivering publicly funded investment funds for start-up and growing businesses over the last 20 years.
 Fund design and delivery models have evolved over that time to ensure flexibility and continued relevance.
 These funds provide investment to small and medium enterprises (‘SMEs’) who are unable to secure funding through other means.
 Investments of this type bring significant benefits to the region in terms of job creation and economic regeneration.

 Over the last 20 years, over £400m has been invested as equity and loan finance in over 2,000 local SMEs.
 North East Access to Finance (NEA2F) is the steward of the financial returns generated by those investments.
 Working with local stakeholders and government departments, these returns are invested in new local SME investment funds as ‘legacy’.
-Our role also involves day-to-day oversight of a portfolio of older investments, with a view to realising the investments through exits and repayment of loans.
-By working closely with the businesses, we are able to provide support in developing exit strategies which ultimately maximise legacy.
+These investments have been critical to the establishment of the North East Fund’s Successor Fund in 2025 (see below).

 - The North East Fund – established in 2019 to provide venture capital and loans in the North East Combined Authority Area, managed by experienced regional fund managers.
-Legacy funding of £36m.
+Legacy funding of £29m.
 See www.northeastfund.org

-- Successor Fund – new fund being established to continue the work done by the North East Fund in recent years, and to complement the Northern Powerhouse Fund.
-Legacy contribution of £34m.
+- The North East Fund Successor Fund – new fund established in 2025 to continue the work done by the North East Fund in recent years, and to complement the Northern Powerhouse Fund.
+Legacy contribution of £34.5m.

 - In the Tees Valley, legacy has contributed to a number of initiatives supporting local businesses, and more are under discussion.
 The Digital City project received legacy funding of £1.2m in 2019.